 Statement of corporate governance practices

-Throughout this statement, references to documents and information available on our website can be found at www.economical.com.
-In addition, any information located on the website is available in print to any of our mutual policyholders upon request to our Corporate Secretary at the address set out on page i of our 2017 Management Proxy Circular (the “Circular”).
-Our website and any information located on our website do not form part of this Appendix “A.” Information as to membership on Board committees is current as of the date of the Circular.
+Throughout this statement, references to documents and information available on our website can be found at economical.com.
+In addition, any information located on the website is available in print to any of our mutual policyholders upon request to our Corporate Secretary at the address set out on page i of our 2019 Management Proxy Circular (the “Circular”).
+Other information located on our website does not form part of this Statement of Corporate Governance Practices.
+Information as to membership on Board committees is current as of the date of the Circular.

 We have adopted a Code of Business Conduct (our “Code of Conduct”) that governs the behaviour of our directors, officers and employees and those of our subsidiaries, and describes expected business conduct grounded in our belief that trust and integrity are the foundation of our business.
 A copy of our Code of Conduct is available on our website.

 Economical is committed to the highest level of legal and ethical standards in business conduct.
 Each person covered by our Code of Conduct is required to act responsibly, ethically and professionally.
 Our Code of Conduct sets out procedures for monitoring compliance and describes other steps taken to encourage and promote a culture of ethical business conduct.
 Covered persons are required to avoid actual and potential conflicts of interest and are subject to obligations regarding, among other things, the protection and proper use of corporate assets and opportunities, confidentiality of corporate information, and compliance with applicable laws.